nelsonic/nelsonic.github.io/archive/family-holidays-downtime.md

 ## Family

+- **20140111** Spent another day helping my mom set up her new flat and *finally* got her to focus on setting up the domain + website for her idea: http://after4.org/ only a basic wordpress site right now, but will be an after-school activities website.
+Brain frazled so not writing any code for my project today. :-( sleep well world. ;-)

 - **20140104** Today was dismantling the last few bits of furniture at the old flat and traveling back to london. tomorrow I will be back on teh codez! :-)